MohitGoel92/Microsoft-Excel/README.md

 ### LEN() Function

 *LEN* function is a text function in excel that returns the length of a string/ text. *LEN* Function in Excel can be used to count the number of characters in a text string and able to count letters, numbers, special characters, non-printable characters, and all spaces from an Excel cell.
 In simple words, *LEN* Function is used to calculate the length of a text in an Excel cell.
-This formula takes the generic form given below:
+This function takes the generic form given below:

 ```
 =LEN(Cell)